rlenaha2/Green-Plan-It/README.md

 The pipe model is a pipe which can be used to make predictions.
 To change what plots are produced the model.py file should be modified.
 The model in the base directory is based on a test train split to judge model performance.
 The model in the website directory is based on all of the data to make the best prediction possible.

 ## Model Validation
 To ensure linear regression is approriate it is important to check to see if the model is performing as expected.
-To check this some of the variables are plotted below.
+To check this some variables are plotted below.
+This plot shows how each variable impacts the overall impact.
+Additioanlly a trend line is shown which shows to overall effect.

 ![Green-Plan-It/](images/ACROOMS_univariate.png)